missing-semester-cn/missing-semester-cn.github.io/about.md

 ecosystem literacy.

 What do we mean by that?
-Well, over the years, we (Anish Athalye, Jose Gonzalez Ortis, and Jon Gjengset) have helped teach several classes at MIT, and over and over we are struck by how limited knowledge many students have of the tools available to them.
+Well, over the years, we (Anish Athalye, Jose Gonzalez Ortiz, and Jon Gjengset) have helped teach several classes at MIT, and over and over we are struck by how limited knowledge many students have of the tools available to them.
 Computers were built to automate manual tasks, yet students often perform menial and repetitive